ivanorsolic/oricodes/content/english/Software/_index.md

 +++

-### Hardware meets software
+### Making hardware do stuff

-# Actually telling the hardware what to do
+# Software

-In this chapter we’ll go through the installation of all things software, and the calibration of the connected hardware parts.
+In this chapter we’ll go deal with all things software we need before starting our ML/DL work.